4th conviction in Los Angeles murder of Chinese student

 - Pelosi gives Trump an earful, questions 'manhood' in private WATCH

+During Garcia’s sentencing last year, Ji’s father, Songbo Ji, sobbed as he told the court that his son was killed viciously.

+“People like our age are now prepping their daughter’s and their son’s wedding, and their life is full of joy,” he said in Mandarin.
+“But every day instead for us we are paying tribute to our son, crying.”

-Ochoa faces life in prison at his sentencing in March.
+Ochoa faces life in prison at his sentencing on March 8.

-Alejandra Guerrero and Andrew Garcia are serving life in prison in the case.
-A third man, Jonathan Del Carmen, is serving 15 years to life in prison.
+Alejandra Guerrero and Andrew Garcia are serving life in prison after being convicted of first-degree murder in the case.
+A third man, Jonathan Del Carmen, is serving 15 years to life in prison after he pleaded guilty to second-degree murder.

+After their attack on Ji, prosecutors said Ochoa and the others drove to Dockweiler State Beach and robbed a man and a woman.

+The jury also found Ochoa guilty of assault with a deadly weapon and robbery in that attack.
+Garcia and Guerrero also were convicted in that attack.